filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/find-deal-information.md

 # Find deal information

 There are different ways to find information for a particular deal.
 Each method has benefits and drawbacks, depending on your situation.
+In this tutorial series, we're going to use a service called filecoin.tools.

 ## Using filecoin.tools